 An allegation form must be completed, signed and submitted in order for an allegation to be considered by the ethics sub-committee.
 Please read the directions for completing an allegation form in their entirety before submitting an allegation.
-You may download the form in PDF or WORD format.

-An overview of the ethics process, from allegation ro resolution, is outlined in a PowerPoint presentation.
+An overview of the ethics process, from allegation to resolution, is outlined in a PowerPoint presentation.
 The presentation outlines the complete process taken from the time an allegation form is submitted, the steps in the investigative process, the possible actions the sub-committee can take, and State Board of Education’s final resolution of the allegation.